ciotlosm/lovelace-thermostat-dark-card/monster-card/README.md

+# Monster card

-# Monster card has moved to https://github.com/custom-cards/monster-card
+Monster card has been decprecated in favor of it successor, [auto-entities](https://github.com/thomasloven/lovelace-auto-entities)